fxm90/dev-notes/README.md

 ```

 ## #34 – Avoid huge if statements
-✨ Instead of writing something like this:
+✨ Instead of writing long "if statements" like this:

 ```swift
 struct HugeDataObject {